rainy-seasons/steamboat/README.md

 Tool for switching between steam accounts easily.

-The accounts is store in a local SQLite database with passwords encrypted.
+The accounts are stored in a local SQLite database with passwords encrypted.

 ## Platform Support